 Students apply to the Honors Program in History in the first semester of the junior year.

-54 hours: students will take the four-course honors sequence, HIST 297, 298a–298b, 299; they will not be required to take HIST 295, though they may enroll for 295 as an elective.
-They will write an interdisciplinary thesis under the direction of an adviser from each department.
+54 credit hours: students will take the four-course honors sequence, HIST 297, 298a-298b, 299.
+Because HIST 298a-298b satisfies the capstone requirement, honors students will not be required to take HIST 295, though they may enroll for 295 as an elective.
+Students will write an interdisciplinary thesis under the direction of an adviser from each department.